Code-Institute-Submissions/SeanD17-Milestone-Project-2_JulyResub/README.md

 ## Testing:
 This website was tested through 3 Web Browsers, Microsoft Edge,Google Chrome and Mozilla Firefox.

-The slideshow is expected to go to the previous or next image when the user clicks on one of the arrow beside each image,I tested this by clcking the arrows,the image would then change to the next image in the slideshow.
+The slideshow is expected to go to the previous or next image when the user clicks on one of the arrow beside each image,I tested this by clicking the arrows,the image would then change to the next image in the slideshow.

 The enter a city search bar is expected to come up with city suggestions when the user types in a letter or word,however if the user types in a city that does not exist in the country they have picked, e.g. Dublin in Spain, no city name result will show up and the Map will not go to the city location and populate it with markers, this is expected.